 Ms. Nguyen holds an MHA from Tulane University School of Public Health and Tropical Medicine in New Orleans, Louisiana and a BS in biology from the University of Southern California in Los Angeles, California.
 She is the recipient of the 2011 Balderson Award for Support of Leadership Development.

 Jenn Rudiger, Executive Assistant, supports NNPHI's senior leadership team, board of directors, and external clients in a wide range of capacities.
 Prior to joining NNPHI, Ms. Rudiger was an officer in the U.S. Air Force.
 As a ten-year veteran, she provided an array of human resource management, executive support services, and project management to senior-level staff.
-Currently, she is completing a Master of Science in Administration with Central Michigan University.
+She has a Master of Science in Administration from Central Michigan University and a BA in philosophy from Tulane University.

 Aaron Zubler, Senior Contracts and Operations Manager, is responsible for all aspects of NNPHI’s contracting processes, from the procurement of contractors to the drafting, execution, implementation, and closeout of contracts.
 Additionally, Mr. Zubler assists in the review and monitoring of program budgets and helps ensure that NNPHI remains compliant with the requirements of its funding sources.
 Before joining NNPHI, he served as a project manager for the City of New Orleans, managing the implementation of multiple federal Community Development Block Grant funded projects targeted to aid in the city’s rebuilding efforts after Hurricane Katrina.
 Mr. Zubler also served as a city planner for the New Orleans City Planning Commission, gaining a professional competency in administering zoning and land use regulations impacting the city’s built environment.
 Mr. Zubler has a JD from Tulane University’s School of Law, an MSc in international development from Tulane University’s Payson Center, and a BA in philosophy from Indiana University.